-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 Abstract

 Techniques are described herein for training and/or utilizing a query canonicalization system.
 In various implementations, a query canonicalization system can include a classification model and a canonicalization model.
 A classification model can be used to determine if a search query is well-formed.
-Additionally or alternatively, a canonicalization model can be used to determine a well-formed variant of a search query in response to determining a search query is not well-formed.
+Additionally, a canonicalization model can be used to determine a well-formed variant of a search query in response to determining a search query is not well-formed.
 In various implementations, a canonicalization model portion of a query canonicalization system can be a sequence to sequence model.

 Well-Formed Query Takeaways